Andrea/andrea.github.io/_posts/2014-02-12-the-importance-of-win-times.markdown

 {% endhighlight %}

 In this case this makes sense because this message is for people of a team that is small and the language is informal.
 I don't need to do much other than let them know, you might want to react in a more suitable way.
+Quality is contextual.

 [aomm]:http://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance